zesonzhang/pr-retry-bot/README.md

 -   **Value**: JSON array of repositories to monitor (e.g., `["openthread/ot-br-posix", "openthread/openthread"]`)
 -   **Purpose**: Specifies which repositories to check for failed PRs
 -   **Note**: This variable is required for the workflow to run
--   **Important**: If using a fine-grained token, make sure these repositories are included in the token's repository access

 **`ENABLE_SCHEDULED_RETRY`**
 -   **Value**: `true` (to enable) or `false` (to disable)